 II.
-Coordination of Services (LiveSafe Resources Sexual Assault Program and/or SafePath CAC and Victim-Witness Assistance Program)
+Coordination of Services (LiveSafe Resources Sexual Assault Program and Victim-Witness Assistance Program)

 The initial point of the contact's primary concern should be for the safety and wellbeing of the victim.
 The role of the victim services provider is to: